MCP Server (Legacy Version)¶

 Toolset: apm

-Function: Query the discovery results of sources or fields in the APM domain, used for subsequent data queries.
+Function: Query source or field discovery results in the APM domain, for subsequent data queries.

 Parameters: